bradeneast/bradeneast.com/blog/_published/make knob adjustment with range input.md

 </div>
 ```

 The basic idea is to give the range slider an opacity of `0` and position it on top of an empty element.
-We’ll apply a border radius of `50%` to make the knob round, then add a pseudo element on one side to show the current value of the knob.
+We’ll apply a border radius of `50%` to make the knob round, then add a pseudo element to show where the knob is set.

 We can also add a width of `100%` to make sure the slider will intercept a click anywhere on the knob element.